The Connection Between Inflammation and Breast Cancer

 - Saturated fats (red meat, poultry with skin and full-fat dairy products)

-- Trans fats (baked goods, many snack foods including cereal/granola/energy bars and some brands of instant boatmeal)
+- Trans fats (baked goods, many snack foods including cereal/granola/energy bars and some brands of instant oatmeal)

-- Getting between seven to eight hours of sleep each night, as a lack of sleep triggers the hormone cortisol, which also raises insulin.
+- Getting between 7 to 8 hours of sleep each night, as a lack of sleep triggers the hormone cortisol, which also raises insulin.

 - Controlling stress because part of the body’s response to stress is the release of cortisol.